scott-saunders/orbit/README.md

 The final piece of ORBIT is the non-replicating or integrating plasmid.
 This plasmid contains the **attP** site (48 bp) that Bxb-1 recognizes and integrates into the new genomic attB site.
 For deletions, it doesn't really matter what is on this plasmid, because most of the plasmid backbone can be excised using the classic FLP recombinase (e.g. pCP20).

 However, this integrating plasmid can also be used to insert constructs onto the genome.
-This is particularly useful for transcriptional reporters, so there is a deriviative of the integrating plasmids that contains a library cloning site flanked by transcriptional terminators.
+This is particularly useful for transcriptional reporters, so there is a derivative of the integrating plasmids that contains a library cloning site flanked by transcriptional terminators.
 In this case, the entire plasmid backbone, except for the desired construct can be excised with FLP.

 In any case, the minimal possible scar is the attL, FRT, and attR sites, which leaves about 160 bp.
 Clean deletions could be made with a second oligo recombineering step to remove this site, and other strategies may also work in the future.